On p-adic lattices and Grassmannians: Appendix: fpqc-sheaves

-\begin{defn} A functor $F$ on the category of $k$-algebras is \emph{$m$-based} if it has the form $j_{*}G$ for some functor $G$ on $\catAlgm{k}$.
-A functor is \emph{basically bounded} if there exists a cardinal $m$ such that it is $m$-based. \end{defn}
+\begin{definition} A functor $F$ on the category of $k$-algebras is \emph{$m$-based} if it has the form $j_{*}G$ for some functor $G$ on $\catAlgm{k}$.
+A functor is \emph{basically bounded} if there exists a cardinal $m$ such that it is $m$-based. \end{definition}

-\begin{thm}[\cite{waterhouse}, Corollary 5.2] If a functor $F$ on the category of $k$-algebras is $m$-based, then it has an fpqc-sheafification.
-More precisely, if $j^{*}F\to G$ is a sheafification for the fpqc-topology on $\catAlgm{k}$, then $F=j_{*}j^{*}F \to j_{*}G$ is an fpqc-sheafification on $\catAlg{k}$. \end{thm}
+\begin{theorem}[\citealt{waterhouse}, Cor.~5.2] If a functor $F$ on the category of $k$-algebras is $m$-based, then it has an fpqc-sheafification.
+More precisely, if $j^{*}F\to G$ is a sheafification for the fpqc-topology on $\catAlgm{k}$, then $F=j_{*}j^{*}F \to j_{*}G$ is an fpqc-sheafification on $\catAlg{k}$. \end{theorem}

-We use the following two observations by Waterhouse: (1) A functor which is represented by an affine scheme whose underlying ring has cardinality $\leq m$ is $m$-based.
-(2) The Kan extension $j_{*}$ preserves colimits, and in particular, the colimit over a system of basically bounded functors is again basically bounded.
+We use the following two observations made by Waterhouse: (a) A functor which is represented by an affine scheme whose underlying ring has cardinality $\leq m$ is $m$-based, and (b) the Kan extension $j_{*}$ preserves colimits, and in particular, the colimit over a system of basically bounded functors is again basically bounded.

-\begin{thm} The functor-quotient $\Lp\Sl_{n}/\Lpp\Sl_{n}$ is basically bounded, and hence has a well-defined fpqc-sheafification.
-Thus the $p$-adic affine Grassmannian in our sense exists. \end{thm}
+\begin{corollary} Let $H$ and $G$ be functors on the category of $k$-algebras with values in groups, which are represented by $k$-ind schemes.
+Let $H\to G$ be a functorial group homomorphism.
+Then the presheaf-quotient $G/H$ is basically bounded, and hence has a well-defined fpqc-sheafification. \end{corollary}